OpenAssetIO/OpenAssetIO/CONTRIBUTING.md

 ## Contribution sign off

-OAIO is licensed under the [Apache 2.0 license](LICENSE).
+OpenAssetIO is licensed under the [Apache 2.0 license](LICENSE).
 All contributions to the project must abide by that license.

-Contributions to OAIO require the use of the [Developer’s Certificate of Origin 1.1 (DCO)](https://developercertificate.org).
+Contributions to OpenAssetIO require the use of the [Developer’s Certificate of Origin 1.1 (DCO)](https://developercertificate.org).
 All commits must be signed-off as follows, before merge, to indicate that the submitter accepts the DCO: